Skip to main content

 Many project managers have formal educational qualifications such as a bachelor’s degree, or advanced degree such as a master’s degree in addition to specific project management training.

-Project management certifications such as the PMP certification (Project Management Professional) and CSM (Certified Scrum Master) are globally recognized and may be required for career advancement.
+Relevant project management certifications are also highly recommended.
+Organizations such as PMI and Scrum Alliance offer a variety of project management certifications and learning paths.
+Both the PMP certification (Project Management Professional) and CSM (Certified Scrum Master) are globally recognized and sometimes required for career advancement.

 How To Become A Senior Project Manager

-Volunteer Yourself
+Volunteer

 Ask For Feedback Regularly

-Ask not only your manager or sponsor for feedback, ask for feedback from the members of your project team and stakeholders.
-Be prepared to receive both positive and negative feedback as well.
-This will help you set goals, milestones, and metrics to measure your career development progress.
+Be aware of gaps or areas that you may need to improve.
+Ask your manager or sponsor for feedback, as well as members of your project team and stakeholders.
+Be prepared to receive both positive and negative feedback—this will help you set goals and metrics to measure your career progress.

 Invest In Your Professional Development